OnlyInSpace/CLUP/README.md

 # CLUP2.0
 CLUP

-Steps to run the project in VSCode:
+!IMPORTANT!

-IF you want to RUN this project, I will first need the IP address of whatever device you want to run the project on.
+IF you want to RUN this project, I will first need the IP address for whichever computer you're using.
 This is required so your app can access the database!
 Go to https://whatismyipaddress.com/ to get your IPv4 and email it to one of us!